systemcarl/weblog/articles/devlogs/blank/sveltekit.md

   }
 }
 ```
-The [full theme definition] for my [personal website] is included in the
+The [full theme definition] for my [my personal website] is included in the
     deployment packages.
 These definitions are compiled to dereference the keyed properties into
     a predicable structure with concrete values.